sddevelopment-be/penguin-pragmatic-patterns/content/concepts/circle_of_influence.md

 {{<quote text=`
-Grant me the serenity,
-to accept the things I cannot change;
+Grant me the serenity, to accept the things I cannot change;
 Courage, to change the things I can;
 And wisdom, to know the difference.
 `
-author="Reinhold Niebuhr, ca. 1930; Shortened Serenity Prayer.">}}
+author="Reinhold Niebuhr; Shortened Serenity Prayer; ca. 1930.">}}

 ## Description